aivaraleksiev/Sticky-notes.com/README.md

 ## Collaborators
-https://github.com/michael-stanin will help wtih some of the decisions that I have to make during this initial pre-alpha phase.
+https://github.com/michael-stanin will help me with some of the decisions that I have to make during this initial pre-alpha phase.

 ## LICENSE
 BSD 4-clause License